alecmn/dragonnet-reproduced/README.md

 # Contact us
 This repository is created by Alec Nonnemaker, Sara Boby and Fernando Corte Vargas.
-Feel free to email us if you have any questions: alec.michael@live.nl
+Feel free to email us if you have any questions: alec.michael.n@gmail.com